 Though digital marketing changes every year, there’s one lesson that will hold true until the end of time: you need to go where your audience is.
 That’s why social media is still the bread and butter of marketing agencies around the globe.
 And if your dental practice is under-utilizing your Facebook page, you’re missing out on the opportunity to connect with prospective patients on their home turf.
 Here are 11 tips to make the most of your practice’s Facebook page!

 1) Create engagement.
-It all starts here, friends.
-Engagement is what turns prospective clients into patients and current patients into advocates.
-It’s easy to fall into a routine of only posting announcements and practice news, but effective dental marketing is a two-way street – especially when it comes to social media.
-When you find the right balance between educating and entertaining followers, that’s when you create engagement.
-We are not suggesting you forgo dental news and turn your dental practice Facebook page into click bait, but we are saying it’s ok to lighten up.
+Engagement is what turns prospective patients into patients, and current patients into advocates.
+When you find the right balance between educating and entertaining followers, you create a welcoming community that brings value to people’s feeds.
+We are not suggesting you forgo dental news and turn your dental practice Facebook page into click bait, but we are saying it’s okay to lighten up.
 Social media is all about creating conversation with current and prospective patients, so use the same tactics that create a great in-person conversation.

 - Share interesting information about your practice or new technology.

 - Run a fun promotion.
 Ask patients to share their smile and tag your dental practice for a chance to win a Starbucks gift card.

 - Make it easy – and fun – for patients by downloading these free selfie smile signs.